Rasib0/MediaTracker/readme.md

 # A Catelog Website Project

-Next Auth with tRPC and Prisma 🎃
+NextJS with tRPC and Prisma 🎃

 The project is deployed on vercel [here](https://media-tracking-website.vercel.app/)